Snapstromegon/hoeser.dev/src/blog/2022-02-07-everything-is-chrome.md

 ### Safari is more secure

-No it isn't, especially because it's part of the OS, so it only get's updated with the OS and exploits in Safari are way more dengerous than if it were running as a simple application.
+No it isn't, especially because it's (on iOS) part of the OS, so it only get's updated with the OS and exploits in Safari are way more dengerous than if it were running as a simple application.

 ### Chromium is the best browser, wouldn't it be good if everything were like it?

 Absolutely not.
 Examples like the history of IE and more recently how Google pushed and handled AMP pages showed, that single players gaining too much power are hurting the ecosystem.
-We need consensus on the direction of the platform, even better a stage where even small developers like I am can voice their opinion like I did on [retrying failed dynamic imports](https://github.com/tc39/proposal-dynamic-import/issues/80).
+We need consensus on the direction of the platform, even better, a stage where even small developers like I am can voice their opinion like I did on [retrying failed dynamic imports](https://github.com/tc39/proposal-dynamic-import/issues/80).

 ### Apple does this to protect users privacy